leslierodriguezcodes/docs/Cypress-Best-Practices.md

   }
 ```

-Why does this work?

-Cypress.browser returns properties of the browser.
+While .cy is async, Cypress.browser is not.
+This method returns the browser object with properties like `name`.
+This is safe to do.

 See: